-Finding: To avoid repletion, applicant respectfully directs the reviewer to sections 3 and 4 above (pages 6-20).
+Finding: To avoid repletion, applicant respectfully directs the reviewer to sections 3 and 4 above (pages 5-19).
 The information and exhibits referenced therein demonstrate that the master planned restoration and limited recreational improvements do not conflict with existing or planned uses on adjacent land.

-Metro also provide the following additional information in response to the standard.
+Metro also provides the following additional information in response to the standard.